KyberNetwork/smart-contracts/integration.md

 ```
 the return value is user ETH cap in wei units.
 In the current ropsten deployment, every address has a cap of 10 ETH.

+## Network state
+In extreme case, or when upgrading the contract the network might be disabled by the network admin and all trades are disabled.
+The status can be fetched by reading the public variable `enable`.
+Please note that in the non-ropsten deployment it is renamed to `enabled`.

+## User max gas price
+To prevent user front running, the contract limits the gas price user can have.
+If the user send a transaction with higher gas price the transaction is reverted.
+This limited can be queried from the public variable `maxGasPrice`.
+A typical value would be 50000000000, which stands for 50 gwei.

 # Current testnet deployment
 The contract is currently deployed on ropsten testnet.